fengivan/tictactoe/README.md

 # tictactoe

-A simple Tic-Tac-Toe game with an AI feature
+A Tic-Tac-Toe game with an AI feature

 Human vs Human:
 X always goes first.
 Click any square to mark it as X. The next click will be O.